lino-framework/lino/docs/dev/actors.rst

 --------

 An :class:`Actor <lino.core.actors.Actor>`
 is a globally known unique thing that offers actions.
+Each actor has a list of **actions**.
+Almost every incoming web request is a given *user* who requests execution of a given *action* on a given *actor*.

 Each subclass of an actor is a new actor.

-An alternative name for "Actor" might "Resource".
+An alternative name for "Actor" might be "Resource" or "View" (but they are already being used very often).

-An Action is something that is available for execution.
-Each actor has a list of actions.
-BoundAction

 Actors are classes, not instances